Riding the Trend or Protecting Profits | Peabody Energy Corporation (BTU)

 BTU’s Market Performance

-BTU stocks went down by -1.22% for the week, with a monthly jump of 25.89% and a quarterly performance of 136.43%, while its annual performance rate touched 475.73%.
-The volatility ratio for the week stands at 10.18% while the volatility levels for the past 30 days are set at 10.80% for Peabody Energy Corporation.
-The simple moving average for the period of the last 20 days is 12.75% for BTU stocks with a simple moving average of 158.00% for the last 200 days.
+BTU stocks went up by 23.32% for the week, with a monthly jump of 32.77% and a quarterly performance of 135.29%, while its annual performance rate touched 552.72%.
+The volatility ratio for the week stands at 8.47% while the volatility levels for the past 30 days are set at 9.30% for Peabody Energy Corporation.
+The simple moving average for the period of the last 20 days is 22.35% for BTU stocks with a simple moving average of 179.14% for the last 200 days.

 Analysts’ Opinion of BTU